Collaborative Memory Boards for Funerals and Anniversaries

 • Multiple storage locations following 3-2-1 backup principles

-• Clear organization systems with consistent naming
+• Clear organisation systems with consistent naming

 • Metadata inclusion documenting context and contributors